PacktPublishing/Learning-Salesforce-Lightning-Application-Development/README.md

 ```

 **Following is what you need for this book:**
-The ideal target audience for this book would be people eager to learn React Native and who already know the basics of JavaScript.
-We can assume that the target audience already knows how to write Hello World in JavaScript and know what are the functions, recursive functions, JavaScript types and loops.
-With the following  software and hardware list you can runt all the code file present in the book (Chapter 1-15)
+The target audience for this book includes beginner, intermediate, and advanced Salesforce
+developers and architects who want to fully understand the capabilities of the Lightning
+Components Framework and learn about application development on the Salesforce
+platform.
+This book can also be used by JavaScript frontend developers who are familiar with
+JavaScript and want to understand the capabilities and boundaries of the Lightning
+Components Framework.
+The book also covers the integration capabilities of the
+framework with other open source JavaScript libraries and how to take Lightning
+components built on the platform to outside world.

 ### Software and Hardware List